iodigital-com/io-technology/data/blog/tailwind-for-productivity.md

 All tooling and techniques have different tradeoffs.
 Use Java over C and you lose the topnotch memory management.
 Choose Python over Java and you lose compile-time type checking.
 For Tailwind it's also not only a bed of roses.

 - The learning curve is relatively high.
-You have to learn a new abstraction and all the classes provided by Tailwind.
+You have to learn a new layer of abstraction and all the classes provided by Tailwind.
 - Tailwind is not a native API, so a build step is required.
 This means that there’s some extra overhead while creating a web page.
 - The "ugly" class name problem.
 Even Tailwind themselves state in the docs that it might not be the best solution at first sight.
 Messy HTML isn't just aesthetics.
 But it can be seen as technical debt that will make your styles harder to read and maintain.
   > Now I know what you’re thinking, **“this is an atrocity, what a horrible mess!”** and you’re right, it’s kind of ugly.
 In fact it’s just about impossible to think this is a good idea the first time you see it — you have to actually try it. **- Tailwind documentation**